The VA Certifying Official at High Point University is located in the Office of the University Registrar in Roberts Hall, Suite 101.

 by calling 1-888-GIBILL-1.

 High Point University participates in the Yellow Ribbon Program for students who receive 100% of Post 911 benefits.
 The Department of Veterans Affairs (VA) is responsible for determining the level of eligibility for the Post 911 Program.
 Only students who are deemed eligible for 100% of Post 911 will be eligible for the Yellow Ribbon Program.
+The Yellow Ribbon Program is only available to undergraduate students.

 The Yellow Ribbon Program is a matching program between the institution and the Department of Veterans Affairs (VA).
 Each institution must establish the level of funding they will provide to which the Department of Veterans Affairs (VA) matches.
 At High Point University, we have agreed to provide a minimum of $4,000 in institutional funding to which the Department of Veterans Affairs (VA) has agreed to match.